samuel-jimenez/GramEditor/docs/src/languages/go.md

 ]
 ```

-In such case Tehanu won't spawn a new instance of Delve, as it opts to use an existing one.
-The consequence of this is that _there will be no terminal_ in Tehanu; you have to interact with the Delve instance directly, as it handles stdin/stdout of the debuggee.
+In such case Gram won't spawn a new instance of Delve, as it opts to use an existing one.
+The consequence of this is that _there will be no terminal_ in Gram; you have to interact with the Delve instance directly, as it handles stdin/stdout of the debuggee.

 ## Go Mod